 Yes, you can refinance medical school loans.
 There are hundreds of options and dozens of providers, so it’s important to understand your unique situation and your big-picture financial goals.

 Many med school students take out a mixture of federal and private loans.
 Let’s assume the average interest rate of your loans is 6% and you have a 10-year payment term (the standard for standard repayment plans).

 If you refinanced the $194,000 into one loan, with a new fixed rate of 3.89% for 10 years, you would save around $24,00 in interest over 10 years.
 Now granted, these are only averages but the potential to save is there.

 One of the best ways to see your potential savings is to use a refinance calculator for your loans.

-Yes, you can refinance student loans while in medical school, residency, or later in your career.
-Only you will be able to figure out the best time to refinance, so it’s important to meet with advisors you trust while thoughtfully examining your credit history, loan types, and desired outcomes.
+Yes, you can refinance student loans while you’re in medical school, residency, or later in your career.
+It can be helpful to meet with a financial advisor you trust while thoughtfully examining your credit history, loan types, and desired outcomes.

 Many companies will allow you to see if you qualify without pulling a hard credit check, so it won’t affect your credit score to shop around.
 However, it’s also important to note that individual lenders reserve the right to reject residents because it can be a riskier loan.